The official blog of the Lung Institute.

 A better quality of life is possible, it just takes a few steps.

 Chronic obstructive pulmonary disease (COPD) is without question a difficult disease to manage.
 From the frequent bouts of breathlessness, fatigue and coughing, daily life can be difficult on the most basic levels.
 When adding daily routines such as doing chores, commuting, taking care of your responsibilities at work and generally getting around during the day, these symptoms can present a sizeable challenge to those with the disease.

 Within this status quo, many with COPD find themselves looking desperately for any form of relief.
-And though this may take the form of treatment options such as stem cell therapy, or the use of inhalers, having surgery or even supplemental oxygen, it’s important to note there are a variety of things you can do right now to better affect your quality of life with COPD.
+And though this may take the form of treatment options such as cellular therapy, or the use of inhalers, having surgery or even supplemental oxygen, it’s important to note there are a variety of things you can do right now to better affect your quality of life with COPD.

 With your health in mind, the Lung Institute is here to explore the 7 Ways to Live Better with COPD you can start today.

 This is both very simple and the hardest thing you may ever do.
 Quitting smoking is by far one of the healthiest lifestyle choices you can make, particularly for those with chronic lung disease.
 Although for many, the habit has been ingrained over years, even decades, evolving into a habit that feels as natural to the body as moving a limb.
 However, the simplicity of quitting smoking comes not in the long-term vision of a smoke-free life—this can be discouraging—instead through the philosophy of taking things one day at a time.
 Days add to weeks, weeks add to months, and months add to years.
 The key here is patience.
 Your lungs, friends, and grandchildren will thank you, and your life will be longer because of it.

 - Take Your Medication as Directed